Increase Productivity And Employee Performance Or Boost Innovation – Which Would You Choose?

 That’s the rationale behind Marissa Mayer’s controversial work from home ban.
 Even though people are more productive when they’re alone, they’re more innovative when they’re together.

-And it’s not that ground-breaking innovation is happening during scheduled meetings.
-It’s happening during the ‘brain breaks’ that we criticized in the previous section of this post – you know, the ones that are stopping team members from being fully efficient.
+And ground-breaking innovation isn’t only happening during scheduled meetings.
+It’s happening during the ‘brain breaks’ that we criticized in the previous section of this post – you know, the ones that are stopping team members from maximizing their employee performance.

 The beauty of working together is that there is always an opportunity for unplanned meetings to happen naturally.
 New ideas come from inspiration, not structure.
 When you’re all working alone, you minimize the likelihood for that inspiration to occur.

-Back to having cake and eating it too.
 Can we stay productive, maintain efficiency and enable the creative, spontaneous outpouring of brilliant ideas?
 Absolutely.
-Like your company’s culture, mission, vision,and hiring practices, it just takes a lot of strategic planning.
+Like your company’s mission, vision, and hiring practices, it just takes a lot of strategic planning.

-We hold regular in person meetups and, whenever we’re away from one another, we’re connected with chat programs like Hipchat.
-I’ve always found that Hipchat is a great way to stay connected without filling up everyone’s inbox.
-Whenever I have a quick matter or an urgent one – I shoot them a message.
+We hold regular in-person meetings.
+And whenever we’re away from one another, we’re connected with chat programs like Slack — a great way to stay connected without filling up everyone’s inbox.
+Whenever I have a quick matter or an urgent one, I just shoot employees a message.

-Face time is also important, even if you are working remotely.
-If your company is geo-diverse, video conferencing programs like Google Hangouts and Skype can facilitate face time.
+Face time is also important for maintaining a healthy work culture, especially when you have remote employees.
+If your company is geo-diverse, video conferencing programs like Google Hangouts, Zoom, and Skype can facilitate face time.
 You can also encourage team members to work in co-working spaces with other companies.

 Your company can also designate regular work from home days.
 Scripted, a marketplace for copywriting, encourages team members to work from home every Friday.
 Your company can also try designating blocks of time that are ‘meeting free’ to help ensure that the momentum of productivity stays strong.

 Cater to Individual Personalities